 On July 30, Lufkin shares had their biggest one-day drop since the company went public in 1990, tumbling 21 percent after the pump maker reported earnings that missed forecasts for a second straight quarter.
 Lufkin, which cited expansion costs and expenses related to a labor dispute in Argentina, also cut its profit forecast for the full year.

 “They stumbled pretty badly for the second time in a row and I think investors just threw up their hands,” said Jon Loth, a Minneapolis-based money manager for Nuveen Asset Management’s Small Cap Growth Opportunities Fund, which owns Lufkin shares.

-Last month, Lufkin’s enterprise value (LUFK) fell to as low as 10.8 times its Ebitda in the last 12 months, the cheapest multiple in almost three years, according to data compiled by Bloomberg.
+Last month, Lufkin’s enterprise value (LUFK:US) fell to as low as 10.8 times its Ebitda in the last 12 months, the cheapest multiple in almost three years, according to data compiled by Bloomberg.

 Today, Lufkin shares fell 1.7 percent to $57.62.

-Even after the company trimmed its forecast (LUFK), analysts project (LUFK) Lufkin will more than double profit in 2013 from last year’s level on sales gains of 53 percent, according to estimates compiled by Bloomberg.
+Even after the company trimmed its forecast (LUFK:US), analysts project (LUFK:US) Lufkin will more than double profit in 2013 from last year’s level on sales gains of 53 percent, according to estimates compiled by Bloomberg.